Tichard/EASA/README.md

 3 - Set your system volume

-4 - Run the software with Octave GNU
+4 - Run the software

 5 - Observe the response